 Government is not one static entity, but a dynamic network of policymakers and providers who use policies, protocols, and tools to deliver valuable services to the public.

-We believe that if you want to transform a system, then you need to support behavior change with and for all of these people.
-That’s why we design suites of holistic interventions that target people and touchpoints across policy and service landscapes.
+We believe that if you want to transform a complex system, then you need to support behavior change with and for all of these people.
+That’s why we co-design suites of holistic interventions that target multiple people, touchpoints, and timeframes across policy and service landscapes.

 All service systems are made up of layers of people and power.
 By seeing who has power over what, we can identify intervention points for design and bring the voices of members of the public into decision-making processes that they normally would not be able to influence.